corestoreio/parrot/README.md

 - Manage your project's team, assign collaborators and their roles.
 - Control API Client access for your projects.

-# TODO:
-- Web app routing is broken, use the hashbang approach?
-- Handle CORS

 ## Building from source and try it out

 Start out by cloning this repo: